JosonTon/Longitudinal-VR-Training/README.md

 - This project is open-sourced under the Apache License 2.0 to facilitate peer review for the associated research paper.
 - This project is developed using Unity 3D Version 2020.3.32f1c1.
 Building it with other versions may cause potential issues.
+- As this this project application is not published through Meta store, to install it on Quest 2, you have to enable developer mode on your Quest 2 first and sideload the application via tools like SideQuest.
-- To install and run this project on Quest 2, please ensure the operating system of Quest 2 is updated to its latest version and hand tracking option in system settings is enabled.
+- To run this project application on Quest 2, please ensure the operating system of Quest 2 is updated to its latest version and hand tracking option in system settings is enabled.
 Old versions may cause issues with hand tracking.

 ## License